 Bits Field Description 3:2 T: Translation Type O0b: Untranslated requests are translated using second-level paging structures referenced through SLPTPTR field.
 Translated requests and Translation Requests are blocked.
 O1b: Untranslated, Translated and Translation Requests are supported.
 This encoding is treated as reserved by hardware implementations not supporting Device-TLBs (DT=0 in Extended Capability Register).
 10b: Untranslated requests are processed as pass-through.
 SLPTPTR field is ignored by hardware.
 Translated and Translation Requests are blocked.
-This encoding is treated by hardware as reserved for hardware implementations not supporting Device-TLBs.
-10b: Untranslated requests are processed as pass-through.
-SLPTPTR field is ignored by hardware.
-Translated and Translation Requests are blocked.
 This encoding is treated by hardware as reserved for hardware implementations not supporting Pass Through (PT=0 in Extended Capability Register).
 11b: Reserved.
 This field is applicable only for requests-without-PASID.
 Refer to Translation Type (T) field in extended-context-entry in Section 9.4 for handling of requests-with-PASID.
-1 FPD: Fault Processing Disable Enables or disables recording/reporting of faults caused by DMA requests processed through this context-entry: O: Indicates fault recording/reporting is enabled for DMA requests processed through this context-entry.
-1: Indicates fault recording/reporting is disabled for DMA requests processed through this context-entry.
+1 FPD: Fault Processing Disable Enables or disables recording/reporting of faults caused by DMA requests processed through this context-entry: • 0: Indicates fault recording/reporting is enabled for DMA requests processed through this context-entry. • 1: Indicates fault recording/reporting is disabled for DMA requests processed through this context-entry.
 This field is evaluated by hardware irrespective of the setting of the present (P) field.
 0 P: Present O: Indicates the context-entry is not present.
 All other fields except Fault Processing Disable (FPD) field are ignored by hardware.
-1: Indicates the context-entry is present.
+I: Indicates the context-entry is present.